 Pelvic MRI scans help doctors examine organs and structures inside the pelvic region–the space between the hip bones, where major reproductive organs and critical muscles are.
 In women, this exam provides information about the uterus, ovaries, and fallopian tubes.
-In men, this exam is used to check the health of the prostate and seminal vesicles.
+In men, this exam is used to check the health of the seminal vesicles.
 Pelvic MRI can also show bones, organs, blood vessels, lymph nodes, small or large bowel, and the rectum or anal area.
 Furthermore, MRI of the pelvis also helps doctors investigate endometriosis (pelvic pain).

 During pelvic imaging, you will be moved into the MRI machine head-first, on your back.
 If you are claustrophobic, please consult with your doctor to see if they recommend that you take anti-anxiety medication before your exam.